 In conclusion, the general coordinator of FCCN adds that "it is also important to increase the resources of the GÉANT network, installed in the Iberian Peninsula, with greater redundancy in the connections to the other European regions, as well as a greater balance in the connections between the various regions.
 In this way, the communities of users of Science, Technology and Higher Education will be prepared and will have the appropriate means to embrace the new challenges of the funding cycle that is now beginning, both nationally and internationally."

-NREN GN4 3N illustrative map GEANT Network fccn FCCN Computing Unit
+NREN GN4 3N illustrative map GEANT Network fccn FCCN, FCT digital services

 Map showing the new generation of the European GÉANT network